Harda twin train derailment: Derailment

-A train safely crossed the bridge ten minutes before the first derailment.
+A train had safely crossed the bridge ten minutes before the first derailment.
 The river level was abnormally high, and flash floods gradually washed away the trackbed, resulting in sinking of the track.
 The driver of the Janata Express applied the brakes but could not stop the train from derailing.

 Rescue

 Rescuers searched through the night for survivors and bodies.
 Over 300 people were rescued.
 The adverse weather conditions delayed the arrival of the rescue teams.
 Local residents were reported to have helped initially.
-By the morning of 5 August, the derailed trains had been removed and the bodies of the victims had been recovered.
+By the morning of 5 August, the derailed trains had been removed and the bodies of the victims recovered.
 Over 25 trains traveling from Mumbai, Punjab, Uttar Pradesh, and Madhya Pradesh were stopped or diverted, mainly into neighboring Rajasthan.

 Investigation

 The Commissioner for Railway Safety in the Central Railway zone opened an inquiry into the accident.